 Choose outfits that make sense for your location and weather conditions.
 If we are going to be hiking through the mountains, bring shoes that are comfortable and sturdy.
 If we are shooting in the snow, make sure you bring a warm jacket and shoes that are appropriate.
 I wouldn't want you to freeze to death for the sake of a shot.
 The sessions are 1-2 hours long and if you decide to wear a dress in the snow, make sure you are well prepared and have lots of layers.
 If you are thinking of doing a formal dress in nature, make sure it's something you can easily move around in.
 I would also stay away from doing heels, unless we're in the city!

 When it comes choosing colours for your outfits, I would recommend sticking to neutrals and earth tones.
 Neutrals don't just mean, whites, greys and browns, every colour has a neutral tone which is a muted version of a color with the same hue.
-The colour swatches to the left are examples of neutral and earth tones that work really well when selecting your outfits.
+The colour swatches below are examples of neutral and earth tones that work really well when selecting your outfits.

 When choosing outfits with bold patterns like floral dresses or flannel shirts, make sure that only one of you is wearing a statement piece.
 For example, if you are wearing a flannel shirt, and your partner is wearing a white shirt, with grey stripes - even though you've chosen a neutral colour, having two patterned shirts can be distracting.